anchore/syft/README.md

 #   - "./out/**/*.json"
 exclude: []

+# allows users to exclude synthetic binary packages from the sbom
+# these packages are removed if an overlap with a non-synthetic package is found
+exclude-overlap-by-ownership: true

 # os and/or architecture to use when referencing container images (e.g. "windows/armv6" or "arm64")
 # same as --platform; SYFT_PLATFORM env var
 platform: ""